Search

 Giving back to local communities

-Looking for a fun and rewarding job that allows you to indulge in your passion for fashion and pre-loved goods, while giving back to the community?
-If your answer is yes, then we would love to hear from you.
+Looking for a fun and rewarding opportunity that allows you to indulge your passion for retail, fashion or preloved goods, while giving back to the community?
+We would love to hear from you!

-Uniting Op Shops are currently looking for volunteers and paid staff members to join the team.
-You’ll enjoy a vibrant and supportive workplace with a great team culture.
+Uniting Op Shops welcome volunteers to join our teams.
+You’ll enjoy a vibrant, creative and supportive environment with a great team culture.
 We work toward a common goal of making a difference in our local communities and have lots of fun along the way.

 Your local unique volunteering role awaits